Jean Aubert (architect): Career

 Jean Aubert frequented the unofficial Académie du Petit-Luxembourg, in the Hôtel du Petit Luxembourg, that was founded in 1729 by the comte-abbé de Clermont, another member of the house of Condé, the younger brother of the builder of the stables of Chantilly.
 For the abbé, who was commendatory abbot of Chaalis, Aubert created the plans for the reconstruction of Chaalis Abbey in 1736.
 Begun in 1739 and intended as a large quadrangle, only the entrance wing with the abbot's residence was completed.
 Further work was halted in 1745 due to lack of funds and never resumed.

-In 1738 Aubert built the lodgings at the Abbey of Fontevraud where Mesdames, the daughters of Louis XV, passed some years of their youth under the supervision of the abbesse de Montmorin.
+In 1738 Aubert built the lodgings at the Abbey of Fontevraud where Mesdames de France, the daughters of Louis XV, passed some years of their youth under the supervision of the abbesse de Montmorin.
 Jean Aubert married Geneviève Brunault, the couple was childless.
 In Paris they lived in rue des Tournelles, probably in one of the buildings there that belonged to the heirs of Mansart.